The Slaughter Rule - Andrew & Alex Smith 2002

 After his apparently final rejection in full view of his teammates, Ferguson trudges off into the night.
 Impeded at a train crossing, Roy has an epiphany, recalling the plight of the wounded deer he couldn't bring himself to euthanize.
 In flashback we see him lying next to it in an attitude of futile but irresistible compassion.

-The unthinkable becomes the unavoidable: he must find Ferguson and do what he can to make amends.
-Compassion is about putting oneself on the line and staying loyal in the context of many small betrayals.
+The unthinkable becomes the unavoidable: he must find Ferguson and do what he can to make amends; to put himself on the line and stay loyal in the context of Ferguson's betrayals.
 Roy finds Ferguson lying corpse-like in a snow-covered field, preparing to die.
-Roy revives him with blows to the chest and tender coaxing, then cradles him like some mother of sorrows.
+He revives him with blows to the chest and tender coaxing, then cradles him like some mother of sorrows.

 In the final scene Roy visits a battered Ferguson in hospital and allows his hand to be placed on Ferguson's scabby forehead.
-An ambi-valent but powerful gesture--conveying absence of fear, absolution, a wish for peace, and farewell--it transposes the sordid tale of lecherous couch and his star quarterback into the mytho-poetic.
+An ambi-valent but powerful gesture--conveying absence of fear, absolution, departure, and most importantly, tenderness--it transposes the sordid tale of lecherous couch and his star quarterback into the realm of the mytho-poetic.

 The Slaughter Rule shows that the issue at the core of masculine identity--a response to the two great exigences of a man's existence--mating and warfare--is finally less about gender than about what subsumes all polarities: the ideal of 'humanity.'
 Compassion tests character as much as any test of ‘mettle’ by challenging us where we are weakest, and, through the workings of fear and disgust--most contracted into our own impotence.